Trini Jungle Juice Store Youtube Facebook Twitter Instagram Pinterest Snapchat TikTok Join Mailing List

 St. Croix: St. Croix’s Carnival is called the Crucian Christmas Festival and it became an annual event in 1952 with the revival of old holiday traditions transformed into modern Carnival.
 Dating back at least to the early-1800s enslaved Africans on St. Croix were allowed to celebrate Christmas and New Years.
 The celebrations on plantations included drumming, singing and dancing.
 In the main towns it involved parading through the streets of town singing, dancing and playing drums; often stopping door to door for rum and wine.
 Masquerading was popular during Christmas and other holidays including Easter and Whit Monday.
 These traditions continued into the early 1900s but saw some decline.
 Social events kept music traditions and dances like the quadrille, lancers and bomboula alive.
 The Carnival festival collected traditions into one big event with a focus on the former holiday celebrations.
 The event has become more and more organized each year and has incorporated additional events.
 Today it last about four weeks starting in December and ending with the parades in January.

 St. John: The Carnival celebrations on St. John have triple celebration power.
 It is Carnival and it takes place during two important holidays; Emancipation Day – a local holiday commemorating the abolition of slavery and 4th of July/Independence Day – the U.S. holiday commemorating independence.
 In 1960 the 4th of July celebrations on St. John evolved into Carnival and the festival lasted more than a week.
 Today the event last several weeks and culminates on the 4th of July.
-It is called the St. John Festival.
+It is called the St. John Celebration.

 www.usvifestivals.vi